Ancient Greek philosophers first

 barium and other light elements in the leftover material resulted from the

 uranium splitting — or fissioning.
-However, when she added the atomic
+However, when she added the atomic masses

-masses of the fission products, they did not total the uranium’s mass.
+of the fission products, they did not total the uranium’s mass.

-Meitner used Einstein’s
+Meitner used Einstein’s theory

-and confirmed Einstein’s work.
+confirmed Einstein’s work.

 The First Self-Sustaining Chain